The Structure Transfer Machine Theory and Applications: Experiment

 \subsection{Implementation details}

-\textbf{Comparison:} We validate our method on various CNN base models, including ResNet\cite{rsn}, WideResNet \cite{cifar_rsn}, and then compare the performance with state-of-the-art networks.
-Center loss \cite{centerloss} is also evaluated equally as comparison.
+\textbf{Comparison.} We validate our method on various CNN base models, including ResNet \cite{rsn}, WideResNet \cite{cifar_rsn}, and then compare the performance with state-of-the-art networks.
+Center loss \cite{centerloss}, A-Softmax loss (SphereFace) \cite{A-Softmax-loss}, ring loss \cite{ring-loss}, and cosine loss \cite{cosine-loss} are also evaluated equally as comparison.
 For the unavailability of the training face database used in \cite{centerloss}, we choose other testbeds, such as MNIST, CIFAR, ImageNet and the large scale OTB-50 tracking database for a fair comparison.

-\textbf{Manifold:} We introduce manifold loss or the constraint term for structure preserving based on LLE or Laplacian.
-We build a feature buffer (Fig. \ref{architecture}) consisting of its $K_0$ (e.g., 30) previous samples from the same class, which denotes the maximum number of nearest neighbors used to calculate the reconstruction weights ( $A_{{\cal M}}$, $B_{{\cal M}}$) exactly as that in LLE or Laplacian manifold.
-Notice that we then obtain the feature from this sample mapped by the network in each iteration and its corresponding subset of features from its neighbor samples, and learn the model by the proposed loss function as the reconstruction weights ( $A_{{\cal M}}$, $B_{{\cal M}}$) are introduced.
+\textbf{Manifold.} We introduce manifold loss or the constraint term for structure preserving based on LLE or Laplacian.
+We build a feature buffer (\textcolor{black}{Fig. \ref{architecture}}) consisting of its $k_0$ (e.g., 30) previous samples from the same class, which denotes the maximum number of nearest neighbors used to calculate the reconstruction weights ($A^{{\cal M}}$, $B^{{\cal M}}$) exactly as that in LLE or Laplacian manifold.
+Notice that we then obtain the feature from this sample mapped by the network in each iteration and its corresponding subset of features from its neighbor samples, and learn the model by the proposed loss function as the reconstruction weights ($A^{{\cal M}}$, $B^{{\cal M}}$) are introduced.
 The above process is used for the MNIST, CIFAR and ImageNet datasets, but in the tracking task we divide each sequence into batch sets, which are then used to calculate the manifold for further learning process.